USRSE/usrse.github.io/_events/repeated/community-call-fridays.md

   - RDATE;TZID=America/New_York:20220610T140000
 ---

-The USRSE community calls of each even month take place on the second Friday of the month, 2:00-3:00pm ET on Zoom.
+The USRSE community calls of each even month (Feb, Apr, Jun, Aug, Oct, Dec) take place on the second Friday of the month, 2:00-3:00pm ET on Zoom.
 Community call topics, agenda and zoom registration announcements are posted to Slack and sent to USRSE email accounts.

 Community calls typically have a topical focus.
 They provide a forum for USRSE members to compare experiences around a topic, hang-out and chat on zoom.